BlogVisas and Residency

 Colombia Pensionado Visa: What You Actually Need to Know Before Applying

 Colombia's Visa M — Pensionado lets retirees live here legally on a foreign pension.
-Here's the income threshold, exact document list, health insurance rules, and what the 2-year fast track to permanent residency actuall
+Here's the income threshold, exact document list, health insurance rules, and the real 5-year path to permanent residency.

 Aerial view of Cartagena's colonial old city at golden hour — a top destination for Colombia pensionado visa holders